starsimhub/typhoidsim/README.rst

 Typhoidsim
 =======

-Typhodsim implements an agent-based disease model of Typhoid fever (caused by S. Typhi).
+Typhoidsim implements an agent-based disease model of typhoid fever (caused by S. Typhi).
 This package is part of the `Starsim <https://github.com/starsimhub>`_ family.
 Currently, Typhoidsim needs **v2.3.0** of the Starsim framework to run.